EYH0602/blog/source/_posts/Function.md

 If $K \subseteq A$ is compact (or connected, or have other structures), then the set $fK$ is also compact (or connected, or have other structures).

+{% note secondary %}
-> If you are interested in this topic,
-> go find some resources on Real Analysis and basic Topology.
+If you are interested in this topic, go find some resources on Real Analysis and basic Topology.
-> Also, I may write blog posts about this in the future.
+Also, I may write blog posts about this in the future.
+{% endnote %}

 A **permutation** is also this kind of function, which is a *bijection* defined on a set of $n$ distinct elements $S$,
 $$ p : S \rightarrow S. $$

+{% note info %}
 For more information of permutation, see [Permualgebra](/2020/12/20/PermuAlgebra/index.html).
+{% endnote %}

 ### Binary Operations (Composition)